Puerto Rico Bonds FAQ

 In general, arbitration is an alternative method to litigation to resolve a dispute between two or more parties.
 Almost all disputes involving an account with an investment advisor or brokerage firm are required to proceed through FINRA arbitration.
 In most instances, the FINRA arbitration process takes a little more than a year to complete.

-In FINRA arbitration the “claimant,” who has been harmed by the misconduct of an investment firm, works with an investment fraud attorney to prepare and file a “Statement of Claim.”
+In FINRA arbitration the “claimant,” who has been harmed by the misconduct of an investment firm, works with a Puerto Rico bond attorney to prepare and file a “Statement of Claim.”
 A Statement of Claim sets forth the parties’ backgrounds, the facts underlying the dispute, and the legal basis for why the investor should recover his or her losses.
 The “respondent” (the investment firm) then responds to the claimant’s allegations by filing an “Answer” laying out the legal arguments for why the firm is not liable for the claimant’s financial losses.

 Once the arbitrators are selected by the parties and the discovery process is complete, a hearing will take place before the FINRA arbitrators.
 After both parties present their cases the arbitration panel will render an “award” (a final decision).
 The parties to the FINRA arbitration are bound by the award, unless it is successfully challenged in court.